 In The Dreams in the Witch House, a fellow manages to stop a servant of said Eldritch Abomination, but is unable to save the child from sacrifice.
 Though he manages to stay sane throughout the ordeal, he is later killed by an Eldritch Abomination drilling itself out of his body as punishment, and his friend, seeing this, ends up in a mental institution.

+Even the originalThe Call of Cthulhu had a textbook example of this.
+When the titular Thing attacks, a sailor rams him with a yacht, forcing him to retreat back to R'lyeh.
+The problem is, Cthulhu is still very much alive, having reformed soon after getting punched out.
+As for the sailor, not only does the entire ordeal push him off the deep end, but it's hinted that Cthulhu's cultists kill him soon afterward.
 Ironically, Cthulhu himself isn't even all that high on the power-scale of Lovecraftian abominations.
 Yes, he's bigger than a Deep One or Mi-Go, but he's really just a mouthpiece for the real cosmic-caliber deities like Azathoth and Yog-Sothoth.

+Any kind of victory over Lovecraft's Eldritch Abominations, is, at best, delaying the inevitable.
 Which is the point of the expansion to the Call of Cthulhu role-playing game, Delta Green.
 A task force, that doesn't officially exist, whose duty is to 'delay that inevitable' for another few years, and continually.

 In The Heroes of Olympus, the gods of Olympus are in no shape to fight a war against the giants precisely because they're still broke from fighting the Titans and Typhon.